SangResidata/Time-Series-Forecasting/README.md

 Time series data can be broken down into several fundamental components to help understand underlying patterns and forecast.

-## Characteristics of Time Series Data Components.
+## Characteristics of Time Series Data Components

 Time series data consists of observations recorded over regular time intervals.
 It is primarily analyzed by breaking it down into four fundamental components: trend, seasonality, cyclicality, and irregular variations.